IBM/Lale.jl/README.md

 | [![][docs-dev-img]][docs-dev-url] [![][docs-stable-img]][docs-stable-url] | [![][travis-img]][travis-url] [![][codecov-img]][codecov-url] | [![][slack-img]][slack-url] [![][gitter-img]][gitter-url] |

 ---------
-Lale.jl is a Julia wrapper of python's lale library for semi-automated data science.
+Lale.jl is a Julia wrapper of Python's [Lale](https://github.com/ibm/lale) library for semi-automated data science.
 Lale makes it easy to automatically select algorithms and tune hyperparameters of pipelines that are compatible with scikit-learn, in a type-safe fashion.

 Instructions for Lale developers can be found [here](./docs/DevInstruction.md).